Lungi: India

 In Punjab, lungis are worn by both men and women.
 The male lungi is also called a tehmat, while the female lungi is called a laacha.
 They are part of traditional dance attire in Bhangra dance groups, but are also popular in rural areas as home wear.
 They are generally tied in a different way than in other parts of India and are, as a rule, unstitched and very colourful.
 Wearing the lungi has declined in the Punjab region in recent years.

-In Odisha and West Bengal, the lungi is primarily worn at home by men of all societal classes.
+In Odisha, West Bengal, Bihar and Haryana, the lungi is primarily worn at home or as a night garment by men.
 Hindu men generally avoid wearing lungis on the street.
 In Odisha, Sambalpuri with the Sambalpuri pattern and mule based lungis from Khordha are available in addition to normal cotton fabric lungis.